The Truth About Expansive Soil

 The Problem with Hydrostatic Pressure

-Signs of Expansive Soils
+Problems in Expansive Soils

 - Cracks in your foundation or basement walls

-- Sloping or spongy floors
+- Sloping or uneven floors

 - Doors and windows that stick